Blazam-App/docs.blazam.org/docsource/admin/settings/system.md

 ## Data Collection Settings

+### Developer Logs
-`Developer Logs` - When enabled, application logs are sent to the Blazam developers to help diagnose issues and improve the application.
+When enabled, application logs are sent to the Blazam developers to help diagnose issues and improve the application.
 These logs may contain diagnostic information about errors and application behavior.

+### Developer Analytics
-`Developer Analytics` - When enabled, anonymous usage analytics are sent to the Blazam developers.
+When enabled, anonymous usage analytics are sent to the Blazam developers.
 This helps improve the application by understanding how features are used.

 !!! note